peacock0803sz/marp-slides/src/pycon-2021/euro.md

 # :mega: Announces about PyCon JP 2021 (1/2)

-This is the largest Python conference in Japan.
+We are the biggest Python conference in Japan.

 - Website: https://2021.pycon.jp/
 - Blog: https://pyconjp.blogspot.com/